 Experience the spectacular, remote wilderness of Doubtful Sound on our guided day trip.
 Journey across Lake Manapouri, over the breathtaking Wilmot Pass and into the heart of Fiordland National Park.
 This is a must-do for nature lovers and explorers alike.

 Doubtful Sound is a beautiful fiord; three times longer than Milford Sound and a surface area ten times larger with twisting arms.
 With its rugged peaks, verdant rainforest and twisting, hidden inlets, Doubtful Sound will take your breath away.

 There’s no direct road access, so the only way you can to get to Doubtful Sound is a cruise across the picturesque Lake Manapouri, followed by a bus trip over Wilmot Pass - New Zealand's most expensive (and majestic) road.
 We’ll pause along the way to experience the dense Fiordland rainforest and view Doubtful Sound glistening below.
 This isolation makes this fiord a very special place, only those in the know get to see.

 Once you arrive, you will board the Patea Explorer for a 3 hour (approximately) cruise on Doubtful Sound - a spectacular pristine fiord.
 During the cruise, our knowledgeable and friendly skipper or nature guide will share with you their passion for the region.
 They’re always ready to answer questions, point out landmarks and provide all the information about the varied wildlife you may see, including dolphins, fur seals, and the rare Fiordland crested penguin.

-The M.V.
+The Southern Express, M.V.
 Sinbad, Mariner or Fiordland Navigator may replace the Patea Explorer if maintenance or schedules require.

 Things you should know

 All Doubtful Sound experiences start at our Manapouri Visitor Centre, located at 64 Waiau Street.
 Manapouri is a 2.5 – 3 hour drive from Queenstown and 30 minute drive from Te Anau.